 What’s on in Perth

 If you want to stay in the loop for what’s going on in Perth, there are some great resources updated daily with local events.
 Visit Perth City and Great About Perth are good places to start, and if you’re feeling a little hipster, check out Six Thousand for some “things locals love” (or join one of our small group tours and you can just ask your local guide).

 Perth day tours

-Our friends at Urban Adventures offer awesome day tours around Perth, all led by local experts that will give you a taste for local life in the city.
+Perth City Guide our friends at Urban Adventures offers awesome day tours around Perth, all led by local experts that will give you a taste for local life in the city.
 If you’d like to add a day tour to your itinerary, we have a few brilliant ones for you to check out.

 A City Way Out West